IFB-ElixirFr/biosphere/vm_connect.md

 ## Connect to your virtual machines

+There are different way to interact with your virtual machines:
+* with the command line interface (CLI) through a terminal window or graphical SSH tools (PuTTY, MobaXterm...).
+* in order to transfer data to and from you VM, with command line tools (scp, sftp) of graphical tools (FileZilla, CyberDuck, Transmit...)
+* with a web interface (HTTP) for web-enabled cloud appliances, for example RStudio, Jupyter Notebooks.
+Such applications also generally includes features to upload and donwload data throug a web interface.
-There are different way to connect to virtual machines: command line interface (CLI) with SSH tool, web interface (HTTP) or remote graphical desktop (X2Go).
-Once the deployment of your VM is done successfully, you can get all access infromations from the **myVM** tab of the biosphere portal
+* with a remote graphical desktop (X2Go).

+Once the deployment of your VM is done successfully, you can get all connection parameters from the **myVM** tab of the biosphere portal
-[[go](https://biosphere.france-bioinformatique.fr/cloud)], where the column **Access** provides you with details.
+[[go](https://biosphere.france-bioinformatique.fr/cloud)], in the column **Access**.
+The mosy usefull parameters are mainly the `username` and the `IP address` of your VM.

 ### Connect to the web interface of VMs

 Simply click on the **http** link to be redirected to the web portal provided by your VM.
+In some cases you may need to know the `username:password` or a access token that will be provided through a parameters field (Params) in the Access column.

 ### Connect with SSH to VMs